hyosung11/Launch-School/Courses/journal.md

 11:29 Working on execution context and starting to lose my focus.
 Ugh.

 12:05 Up to explicit binding with `call` and `apply` and `bind`.

+## 20220607 화요일

+06:28 Study session with Alex today.

+07:21 At the end of the study session with Alex.